Skip to Main Content Skip to Footer

 Work life

-Starting work was nearly the best thing I ever did.
+Starting work was a totally great decision.
 I was so happy that I had authority over my free time.
 No homework, no studying, it was great!
-Once I got used to a daily routine of driving to work, working, driving back home, having a few hours of free time, I thought this is the perfect life!
+I got used to the daily routine of driving to work, working, driving back home and having a few hours of free time fairly quickly.

 Moving out